 Nuchinunde are steamed lentil/ dhal dumplings; a healthy and filling snack.

-This dish is typical South Indian or Karnataka cuisine and can be served as a morning breakfast due to the fact that as it made of lentil which is full of protein and carbs.
+This dish is a part of South Indian cuisine and can be served as a morning breakfast due to the fact that it is made of lentil, which is full of protein and carbs.